Self-Supervised Learning with Generative Adversarial Networks for Electron Microscopy: Related Work

 Recently, pretraining methodologies have been explored in the domain of EM.
 In particular, the microstructure segmentation with DL encoders pretrained on a large microscopy dataset \cite{Stuckner2022}, classification of scanning electron microscope images of pharmaceutical excipients using deep convolutional neural networks with transfer learning \cite{Iwata2022} and the unsupervised pretraining, the Momentum Contrast (MoCoV2) algorithm \cite{Chen2020} was used by \citeauthor{Conrad2021}.

-In this paper, we take a first step towards foundation models for EM datasets and explore the application of self-supervised pretraining based on GANs, specifically the Pix2Pix architecture \cite{Isola2017}.
+In this paper, we explore the application of self-supervised pretraining based on GANs, specifically the Pix2Pix architecture \cite{Isola2017}, for EM images.
 The GAN model is pretrained on a large unlabeled Cellular Electron Microscopy (CEM) dataset called CEM500K \cite{Conrad2021}.
 The pretrained generator model can be fine-tuned on a wide range of downstream tasks in EM, including semantic segmentation of nanoparticles in TEMs, denoising, noise \& background removal, and super-resolution.
 We show that such a pretraining approach leads to faster convergence and higher predictive power on all of the mentioned tasks with limited annotated datasets.
 We also find that fine-tuning with pretrained weights helps smaller and architecturally simpler models achieve similar or even higher scores compared to training with random weight initialization.